aws-samples/aws-modernization-with-harness/content/020_prerequisites/14_aws_event_setup.md

 ---
-title: "2.
+title: "1.
 Attending an AWS hosted event"
-chapter: false
+chapter: true
 weight: 11
 ---

+# Attending an AWS hosted event

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
 A team hash will be provided to you by event staff.